two23three/python-p3-v2-final-poject/README.md

 # GAMEEA Project

-## Learning Goals

-- Discuss the basic directory structure of a CLI.
-- Outline the first steps in building a CLI.
-- using list and tuples

----

 ## Introduction
 GAMEEA is a game store management application designed to streamline the process of managing users, customers, games, purchases, and game categories.
 It features a command-line interface (CLI) that allows administrators to perform tasks such as adding new games, managing customer information, and processing purchases efficiently.
 With a well-organized database structure and intuitive user prompts, GAMEEA aims to provide a seamless experience for managing a game store's inventory and customer interactions.